There is no doubt about it, your body changes with each new decade you enter, and this affects your running…

 Finding the right balance is important in your 50s.

-Since then he’s kind of steadily gotten slower and slower, but really what I’m trying to say, it’s about finding the right balance for you.
+Since then he’s kind of steadily gotten slower and slower, but really what I’m trying to say, is it’s about finding the right balance for you.

 So that you can either just slow down or reduce the rate of slowing down or in the short term get some more improvement.